 Some posts contain affiliate links to products we personally use and believe will benefit our readers.
 As Amazon Associates and affiliate program participants, we earn from qualifying purchases.
 See our Disclosure for details.

-We arrived in Bangkok after a hellish flight on Bangkok Airways disrupted our blissful week in Phuket.
+We arrived in Bangkok after a hellish Bangkok Airways flight, capping off a blissful week in Phuket.
 We had left at noon, expecting to arrive by 1:30PM, but due to cancelled flights and delays, we didn't arrive until 8PM.
 It left us with only one day to experience all of what Bangkok has to offer.

-We arrived to our lovely hotel, the Chakrabongse Villas, and slept soundly throughout the night.
-The villas are located right by the Chao Phraya River.
+We arrived at our lovely hotel and slept soundly throughout the night.
+We were staying right by the Chao Phraya River.

 Khao San Road

-Right outside the hotel is Khao San Road , a popular tourist stop with plenty of street food, snacks, cool little shops and a bit of shopping.
+Khao San Road is a popular tourist stop with plenty of street food, snacks, cool little shops and a bit of shopping.
 I found a gem of a souvenir store where I bought every single one of my gifts for family and friends!

 Bangkok Flower Market